Affiliate marketing is one of the most popular ways to monetize online content.

 When you start with content it is really important to think about SEO and how you can make your commerce content rank well in search engine results.
-40% of large publishers revenue on Skimlinks comes from article more than 60 days old.
+40% of large publishers’ revenue on Skimlinks comes from articles that are more than 60 days old.
 When you start our producing very specific content, you can use very specific keywords, which is exactly what search engines look for when they’re deciding how prominently to rank content in search results.
 Theme posts around these special keywords and you should see your organic traffic begin to pick up as your most become indexed, and people discover them.

 You can go beyond SEO too.

-Some of the most successful content in our network is repurposed for email, social media and other channels to enable publishers to share their expertise as widely as possible.
+Some of the most successful content in our network is repurposed for email, social media, and other channels to enable publishers to share their expertise as widely as possible.
 If you’re an expert in your area, it only makes sense people will want to discover your content, get advice on purchases they’re making and act upon them in a channel of their choice.
 So think about how you can generate interest in your content from other avenues than search alone.

 4. Keep trust front of mind